-- 1/2 C plus 2 tbsp Good Quality Olive Oil
+- ½ C plus 2 tablespoon Good Quality Olive Oil

 - kosher salt and freshly ground pepper

-- 3 tbsp dried cranberries (I used a combination of dried cranberries, blueberries, strawberries)
+- 3 tablespoon dried cranberries (I used a combination of dried cranberries, blueberries, strawberries)

 - 5 ounces baby spinach, washed and carefully dried